 How can you become more empathetic?

 - Make it a duty not to look down on your subordinates.
-The fact that you are placed in a position to dish out instructions is not enough grounds to lord it over the team members, and sadly, such countenance is very easy to decipher among them, and loathe begins.
-Sometimes, someone down the organizational ladder may even proffer better ideas than even the person leading.
-Make sure everyone is treated with regard.
+The fact that you are placed in a position to dish out instructions is not grounds to lord it over the team members, which can lead to resentment among team members.
+Sometimes, someone down the organizational ladder may proffer better ideas than the person leading.
+Make sure everyone is treated with respect.

 - Have attentive ears for everyone and everything.
-Observe and dedicate verbal and nonverbal cues and messages.
+Observe and note verbal and nonverbal cues and messages.

 - As an addendum to being humble, always bear it in mind that you don’t always know everything, and place yourself in a position where you are amenable to change and even correction.
 Instead of them shaming you, you will win their respect and admiration.
 When someone does something, don’t always jump to conclusions based on what you think.
 Try to get to understand first before judging.